Format: Remote Meeting

 Experience Level: Beginner

-This continuing education webinar is targeted to physical therapists, occupational therapists, physical therapist assistants, occupational therapist assistants, registered nurses, nurse midwives, and other rehabilitation professionals.
+This continuing education seminar is targeted to any licensed health care professional.
 Content is not intended for use outside the scope of the learner's license or regulation.
 Physical therapy continuing education courses should not be taken by individuals who are not licensed or otherwise regulated, except, as they are involved in a specific plan of care.

 Remote courses require Zoom video conferencing software.
 You can create an account and download the software to your computer at https://zoom.us/